sadegh15khedry/Pneumonia-Detection-Using-CNN/README.md

 # Pneumonia Detection using CNN

-This repository contains code for training and evaluating a convolutional neural network (CNN) model to detect pneumonia from chest X-ray images.
+This repository contains code for training and evaluating a convolutional neural network (CNN) model to detect pneumonia from chest X-ray images. we trained the model using blow mentioned dataset and were able to reach 0.9099201560020447 accuracy.

 ## Overview